By Roger Cox, Editor

 If you're looking for a beach, golf, and tennis resort along this part of the Kona Coast, see the Southwest & Hawaii Map.
 For a location other than Hawaii that combines a beach with high-quality tennis, golf, and spa, also check out:

 Lodging consists of 258 rooms and suites in an 8-story hotel perched above a perfect crescent of beach.
-Rates vary with size and view.
-See their website for details about rates during the time you want to travel.
+Rates vary with size and view.62-100 Mauna Kea Beach Dr.

 Travel Instructions.
 It is pretty much a straight shot north on Hwy.
 11 from Kona Airport (which itself is north of town) to a left turn into Mauna Kea Resort and a winding road along the golf court to the porte-cochere of the hotel, a distance of roughly 25 miles.